Do Mesh Laundry Bags Protect Your Clothes?

 Just because you can throw your socks, shirts, undergarments, athletic wear, and jeans all into the washing machine together doesn’t mean you should.
 If you want to protect the investment that is your clothing, you should be separating delicates from rougher materials.
 What is that?
 You don’t have time for multiple loads?
 Don’t worry.
 There is a nifty little tool that you can use to do a single load of laundry while keeping everything safe.
 It is called a laundry wash bag or mesh laundry bag.

-What is a mesh bag, you ask?
+What is a mesh laundry bag, you ask?
 Keep reading to find out.

 What are Mesh Laundry Bags Used For?

-Looking for a laundry protector bag?
+Looking for a mesh laundry bag?
 Here are some tips to help you find the right one:

 - Get a big enough bag.
 Over-stuffing your garment bag keeps your clothes from getting clean.